Welcome to Indiana Borough!

 Indiana is a Borough in Indiana County, Pennsylvania.
 It was incorporated in 1816.
-The current population is approximately 14,194 (2014 Census).
+The current population is around 13,078 according to a 2018 Census Bureau estimate.

 Indiana Borough has many assets including its status as the historical seat of county government, regional center of business and commerce, home of Indiana University of Pennsylvania, and the birthplace of actor Jimmy Stewart.